Jubatian/rrpge-spec/specs/cpu_arch.rst

 The XH register adds high bits to the pointers in sub-word addressing modes, as many as required to keep addressing the whole 64KWord address space.
 Bits in the register above this are not used and are ignored.
-In pre-incrementing or post-decrementing modes only the used bits are affected as well.
+In pre-incrementing or post-decrementing modes however all bits of the appropriate XH part is affected by the increment or decrement.

 Sub-word addressing modes take the higher bits for the lower address (that is the system is Big Endian).